 Our experience

-To evaluate Poper Blocker, we downloaded its Edge and Chrome extensions.
-Both add-ons were straightforward to download and ready to use immediately.
-Although Poper Blocker lists a Firefox extension on its website, it was unavailable on Firefox’s extensions page for reasons unknown — a significant downside for Firefox users.
+We downloaded Poper Blocker as a Chrome extension.
+Although Poper Blocker lists a Firefox extension on its website, it's been listed as unavailable on Firefox’s extensions page for over a year now — a significant downside for Firefox users.

-Poper Blocker’s Pro version also boasted additional features, including blocking ads on social media sites, YouTube, and other websites.
-It provided options to block basic and advanced pop-ups, hide website notifications, and hide pesky cookie requests many prefer to avoid.
+However, Poper Blocker’s Pro version offers additional features, including ad blocking on social media sites, YouTube, and other websites.
+It provided options to block basic and advanced pop-ups, hide website notifications, and hide pesky cookie requests that many prefer to avoid.

-Poper Blocker’s user-friendly dashboard, complete with a counter displaying the number of blocked ads, added to the overall experience.
-It also allows you to customize which ad-blocking settings you would like turned on.
+Poper Blocker’s user-friendly dashboard, complete with a counter showing the number of blocked ads, is always a great feature for an ad blocker.
+It also lets you customize which ad-blocking settings you want enabled.

-In short, our experience with Poper Blocker was satisfactory, but the necessity of the Pro version for full functionality and the lack of a Firefox extension were both significant drawbacks.
+In short, our experience with Poper Blocker was satisfactory, though we were underwhelmed by its test results.
+Plus, the necessity of the Pro version for full functionality and the lack of a Firefox extension were both significant drawbacks.

 Poper Blocker paid plan

-The paid version blocks ads on websites, YouTube, and social media sites and hides website notifications and cookie requests.
-While the decision is ultimately up to your preferences and needs, our testing suggests that investing in Poper Blocker's paid plan could significantly improve your browsing experience, given its more advanced features.
+The Pro version blocks ads on websites, YouTube, and social media sites and hides website notifications and cookie requests.
+We compare the free and paid plan capabilities in the table below.

 Main features

-Poper Block primarily comes with standard features for blocking ads but it also has some unique features like the social media content filter.
+Poper Block primarily offers standard ad-blocking features, but it also includes unique features, such as a social media content filter.

 Here are Poper Blocker's key features and what they do.